oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

     working draft](https://yaml.org/type/binary.html), to ensure
     portability TOSCA implementations *shall not* accept this YAML type.

-2. The TOSCA functions “length”, “min_length”, and “max_length” work
-    differently for the bytes type vs. the string type.
+2. The TOSCA function “length” works differently for the bytes type vs. the string type.
 For the latter the length is the count of Unicode runes, not the count of bytes.